-On the downside, like the ANA Mileage Club round-the-world award, it’s not exactly straightforward for Canadians to earn Aeromexico miles, and you do need to be playing the US credit card game at least a little bit in order to earn the miles required.
+On the downside, like the ANA Mileage Club round-the-world award, it’s not exactly straightforward to earn Aeromexico miles, and you need to be playing the US credit card game at least a little bit in order to earn the miles required.

 There seem to be preciously few data points available when it comes to booking the Aeromexico round-the-world award, so if you do give it a try, be sure to share your experience with us in the comments.

 I have a question regarding the Aeromexico Club Premier around the world program.
 After spending several hours waiting for my chat to begin with Aeromexico I was told that the program is still going but I needed to call their customer service number for more information (855-412-2650.)
 Over the phone I was told the program is suspended with no eta to start back up.
 I’ve sent an email to the address provided from the chat (email@example.com) with no response.
 Any idea what the real deal is on this?

 Hello, I just find out calling directly to Club Premier that this Around The World Ticket is currently not available.
 No further information was given is it was going to be temporarily or permanently.

 These look like tons of fun.
 I guess the only question I have is how realistic it is to find space for 2 people in business class for these.
 For example, SYD-LAX in business class is renowned for not offering saver award availability.

 Have you ever successfully booked one of these in the wild?